vmware-archive/simple-hive/README.md

 ## Cloud connector

-When we bind an app to a service instance, Cloud Foundry injects information about the instance into the app's environment.
+When we bind an app to a service instance, CF injects information about the instance into the app's environment.
 In the case of Simple Hive you will find a database url in `VCAP`:
 ```json
 {